haplo-org/haplo-safe-view-templates/README.md

 ## Contributing

-If you're interested in this project, then contributions would be very welcome.
+Contributions would be very welcome.

 * The most useful thing you can do is try writing some templates in this language and providing feedback.
 Perhaps you could convert your most complex templates and try running them?